kubuntu-team/kubuntu-manual/source/docs/repositories.rst

 You can use the Discover to remove repositories.
 We'll go over that process below:

 1. Start Discover and select Sources
-2. Configure Software Sources in the window.
-Enter your administrative password at the prompt.
-Left-click the 'Other Software' tab.
-Left-click the name of an existing repository in the center section of the window to select it.
-Left-click the 'Remove' button.
+2. Configure Software Sources in the window
+3. Enter your administrative password at the prompt
+4. Left-click the 'Other Software' tab
+5. Left-click the name of an existing repository in the center section of the window to select it
+6. Left-click the 'Remove' button.
 Left-click the 'Close' button.

-A prompt will appear to update the package list.
-Discover will now forget the no longer available software.
+A prompt will appear to update the package list, Discover will now forget the no longer available software.

 Managing Personal Package Archives
 -----------------------------------